johnwcowan/pdp8x/arch.md

  * If OP is 0x3 or 0xB, then M[Y] is set to M[Y] + 1; any overflow is ignored.
    If M[Y] is now 0, then PC is set to PC + 1,
-   but if PC is, then its new value is 0x00000000.
+   but if PC is H, then its new value is 0x00000000.
    The assembler mnemonic is ISZ (increment and skip if zero).

  * If OP is 0x4 or 0xC, then M[Y] is set to PC and PC is set to Y + 1.